Hells Angels MC criminal allegations and incidents in the United States: Ohio

-The United States Department of Justice has stated that the Hells Angels have been involved in contract killings and drug trafficking with the Cleveland crime family.
+The Hells Angels have established a presence in Northeast Ohio, with chapters in Akron, Cleveland, Lake County and Portage County.
+The first HAMC chapter in Ohio was chartered on December 16, 1967 when two clubs – the Gooses Motorcycle Club, founded in 1960, and the Animals Motorcycle Club – merged to form the Cleveland faction, known as the "Dirty 30".
+The Cleveland chapter is influential in the club's national organization and is reputed to be the location of the national treasury.
+The Cleveland and New York City chapters also govern all Hells Angels activities in the Eastern United States as well as those of chapters in Canada and Europe.
+The Hells Angels are active in gunrunning, extortion, trafficking in stolen property and methamphetamine distribution in the Cleveland and Akron areas, and have been involved in contract killings and drug trafficking with the Cleveland crime family.

 The New York chapter of the Hells Angels was involved in a large-scale brawl with the Breed, in which knives, chains and clubs were brandished, at a motorcycle trade show in Cleveland on March 6, 1971.
 The violence led to the deaths of five bikers; Breed members Bruce Emerick, Andrew Demeter, Amelio Gardull and Thomas A. Terry, and Hells Angels member Jeffrey "Groover" Coffey.
 Twenty-three people were also injured, including three police officers.
 Eighty-four people were arrested at the scene.
 On March 9, forty-seven Breed members and ten Hells Angels were each charged with five counts of first-degree murder.
 The feud between the two clubs reportedly began two years earlier after a fight in Philadelphia, Pennsylvania, and continued during the following two decades.